 - Many respondents to the youth survey indicated that not having enough money was the number one problem children and youth face today.
-One youth survey respondent said, "Our school provides care, food, clothes and other supplies for teens in need." - Focus group participants mentioned that inadequate housing conditions may worsen asthma or other environment-triggered illnesses.
+One youth survey respondent said the number one problem is "not having a safe place to go home to and not having money for food or basic needs." - Focus group participants mentioned that inadequate housing conditions may worsen asthma or other environment-triggered illnesses.